-- intending to come to the UK from 1 January 2021
+- coming to the UK from 1 January 2021

-Immigration permission for those in the UK or coming to the UK before 31 December 2020
+Immigration permission for those in the UK before 11pm on 31 December 2020

-) until the end of the transition period (11pm on 31 December 2020) and apply for immigration permission in the UK under the UK government’s EU Settlement Scheme
+EU, EEA and Swiss citizens in the UK before the end of the transition period (11pm on 31 December 2020) and their eligible family members can, if eligible, apply for immigration permission in the UK under the UK government’s EU Settlement Scheme

-Immigration permission for those intending to come to the UK from 1 January 2021
+Immigration permission for those coming to the UK from 11pm on 31 December 2020

-There will be a new immigration system in place from 1 January 2021.
-The student route will be open from 9 a.m. on 5 October 2020 for applications made outside the UK from EEA nationals coming to the UK from 1 January 2021 to study a course which meets the requirements of the route.
-Please see information from the UK government about applying under the new student route.
+The new Student route opened at 9 a.m. on 5 October 2020 for applications from EU, EEA and Swiss citizens coming to the UK from 1 January 2021 to study a course which meets the requirements of the route.
+EU, EEA and Swiss citizens have been able to make an immigration application as a Student from inside the UK since 11pm on 31 December 2020.
+See the information from the UK government about applying under the new student route.

 See also our information about the new visitor and new short-term student routes.

 The grace period

 The time between the end of the transition period (11pm 31 December 2020) and the EU settlement scheme application deadline for most applicants (30 June 2021) was called the ‘grace period’.
 There are UK regulations (known as the 'grace period regulations'), which deal with those who were eligible to apply under the EU settlement Scheme, but hadn't applied under the scheme during this period.